The Building Confidence program is available in three different formats: in-person, as board and train, and virtually.

 Our methodical step-by-step approach goes straight to the root of the issue and helps your dog better deal with stress and all the things that cause fear.
 Our approach is based on scientific principles of Affective Neuroscience and helps your dog be more confident in life.
 We gradually reduce all levels of stress (see The Layered Stress Model) and help your furry family member enjoy life more.
 The following overview outlines the different program levels in reducing fear.
 Which program levels apply to your situation, depends on your dog.

 Our Confidence Builder 1 program is where most fearful dogs start.
 This program level lays a solid foundation to help build more confidence.
 These are the building blocks we need to put in place, to be able to help your dog recover.
 You could compare it to learning the alphabet, before trying to read a book.
 We also build relevant, basic command skills.
 We may be able to draw on prior obedience training, depending on how reliable your dog's obedience is.
 If it is not solid enough for our purposes, we'll fix that.
 We further begin developing a rewards game for rehabilitation and strengthen the relationship between you and your dog.
 For about 30-40% of dogs, this program level is sufficient to help them.

 Our Confidence Builder 2 program builds upon the first level.
 It further expands the foundation and skills and enhances the game and relationship components.
 Another 30-40% of dogs need this additional training to reach their full potential.

-Reactivity Reduction refers to the remaining reactivity AFTER the completion of Confidence Builder programs 1 and 2 as foundation to reduce reactivity in defensive aggressive (aka fear aggressive) dogs.
+Reactivity Reduction refers to the remaining reactivity AFTER the completion of Confidence Builder programs 1 and 2 as a foundation to reduce reactivity in defensive aggressive (aka fear aggressive) dogs.
 If your dog attacks, charges, and bites people out of fear, then this program is probably necessary to help you.
-In our experience 20-30% fearful dogs fall into this category.
+In our experience, 20-30% of fearful dogs fall into this category.